Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: Signal Power Distribution

 \section{Signal Power Distribution}

-In this section, we characterize the conditional signal power distribution as well as the (unconditional) mean signal power. \rev{Since in our considered IRS-aided hybrid network, the exact signal power distribution entails a more complicated form (as will be shown in Section \ref{SectionSignalAwith}) as compared to the conventional case without IRS, the well-known analytical method proposed in \cite{AndrewsCellular} for deriving the SINR distribution directly cannot be applied in our context.
-Therefore, we propose to approximate the conditional signal power distribution by the Gamma distribution (which belongs to the exponential distribution family\cite{forbes2011statistical}) based on its first and second moments conditioned on $l_0$ and $d_0$, under three different cases based on $d_0$, i.e., with IRS reflect beamforming ($d_0\leq D_1$), with IRS scattering only ($D_1<d_0\leq D_2$), and without any nearby IRS ($d_0>D_2$).} In particular, for the case with IRS reflect beamforming, we characterize the impact of $d_0$ on the mean signal power and the $d_0$-dependent channel hardening effect to draw useful insights.
+In this section, we characterize the conditional signal power distribution as well as the (unconditional) mean signal power.
+Since in our considered IRS-aided hybrid network, the exact signal power distribution entails a more complicated form (as will be shown in Section \ref{SectionSignalAwith}) as compared to the conventional case without IRS, the well-known analytical method proposed in \cite{AndrewsCellular} for deriving the SINR distribution directly cannot be applied in our context.
+Therefore, we propose to approximate the conditional signal power distribution by the Gamma distribution (which belongs to the exponential distribution family\cite{forbes2011statistical}) based on its first and second moments conditioned on $l_0$ and $d_0$, under three different cases based on $d_0$, i.e., with IRS reflect beamforming ($d_0\leq D_1$), with IRS scattering only ($D_1<d_0\leq D_2$), and without any nearby IRS ($d_0>D_2$).
+Such Gamma approximation incorporates the BS-IRS-UE channel power statistics derived in Section \ref{Statistics} as well as the impact of randomly distributed IRSs, which is tailored to the new IRS-aided hybrid network and thus differs from that for the conventional network without IRS.
+Moreover, for the case with IRS reflect beamforming, we characterize the impact of $d_0$ on the mean signal power and the $d_0$-dependent channel hardening effect to draw useful insights.
 Finally, the mean signal power is obtained by integrating the conditional mean signal power over the distributions of $l_0$ and $d_0$.